Neural Network Surrogate and Projected Gradient Descent for Fast and Reliable Finite Element Model Calibration: a Case Study on an Intervertebral Disc: Conclusions and outlook

 \section{Conclusions and outlook}

-This study introduced a novel calibration method for an FE model of the human L4-L5 IVD guided by an NN surrogate.
+This study introduced a novel calibration method guided by an NN surrogate.
 Using an NN surrogate provides near-instant predictions, allowing for rapid calibration through optimization with PGD.
 Additionally, incorporating the projection step ensures optimized parameter values remain within feasible bounds, addressing a potential pitfall in existing NN surrogate optimization-based calibration methods.
 This balance between performance and feasibility is crucial for practical applications in clinical settings.
 Moreover, the developed method outperformed the evaluated baselines.
 While the GA w/NN baseline was effective, it required more time and relied on an external algorithm.
 Despite its rapid inference, the inverse model struggled with ill-posedness, failing to produce useful material configurations.

-However, the study revealed limitations in our approach and the underlying FE model.
-The high variability in moment magnitude among certain experimental specimens led to sub-optimal convergence, as the NN surrogate was not trained on such extremes.
-Augmenting the training dataset with more diverse cases could enhance robustness.
-Future work should focus on generating representative samples using active learning \cite{echard2011ak}, which involves selectively querying the FE model to include challenging, real-world scenarios.
-Furthermore, incorporating varying geometric parameters as FE model inputs, rather than fixed average dimensions, could allow surrogate models to be used for patient-specific simulations, resulting in more accurate calibration and considerable applicability.
-Another potential extension is adapting the surrogate model for a multi-body environment, as suggested by \citet{hammer2024new}.
+We conducted our study on an FE model of the human L4-L5 IVD, future work could extend to other biomechanical domains, as we believe our method can be adapted to other FE models that face similar challenges in calibration.